Copying direct volume (multi-disk method)

 1. Instead of selecting an image, select "existing boot volume"

-3. Configure network, security groups, SSH key (required even though it won't be used if this is an existing VM)
+3. Configure network, security groups, SSH key (required even though it is not used if it is an existing VM)

-4. For secondary volumes: Use CLI/API or attach after creation and reboot
+4. For secondary volumes: Use CLI/API or attach after creation and restart

 9. Post-Migration Configuration

-1. Boot virtual server instance, access via VNC console if network config needs adjustment
+1. Boot virtual server instance, access through VNC console if network config needs adjustment

-2. Verify all disks are present and mounted
+2. Verify that all disks are present and mounted

 3. Expand boot volume partition if you resized it upward